Thomas Chatterton Manuscript Project

 William Barrett, along with George Symes Catcott, played a central role in the Chatterton - Rowley story.

 Chatterton was a regular visitor to Barrett's house.
 He would have ambled through the front door and on into the inner sanctum to assist Barrett with his History of Bristol.
-In return Barrett assisted Chatterton with his own works as is shown by Barrett's annotations on some of Chatterton's manuscripts, where Barrett 'corrected' some of Chatterton's writings.
+In return Barrett assisted Chatterton with his own works, as is shown by Barrett's annotations on some of Chatterton's manuscripts, where he 'corrected' some of Chatterton's writings.
+Yet when Chatterton was in London and asked Barrett for a reference he refused - surely this tells us that Barrett did not trust Chatterton!

 William Barrett Memorial